 The class 'Person' has as specialisation classes 'NaturalPerson' or 'NonNaturalPerson' (see figure below) like organisations, companies, communities, co-operations and other entities representing social structures.
 It should be noticed that a person can hold a share in a right, e.g. in case of marriage or groups of persons holding rights.
 Person identification is not a primary responsibility of cadastre and land registry but might be of relevance in cadastral processes.
 Biometric approaches are coming more and more available.

 In the data model, as it is under development now (Lemmen et al, 2003), parcels are considered as objects.
 'Parcels', 'PartitioningParcels' and 'ServingParcels', are not explicitly represented as 'closed polygons' in the ideal situation.
 Attributes can be linked to individual boundaries; this allows for example classification of individual boundaries based on the administrative subdivision of the territory.
 In this way double, triple or multiple storage of the same boundary can be avoided, thus avoiding all kind of 'gap and overlap' problems, which don't have a meaning in reality.
 This means planar topology in the represented parcel objects as an ideal situation.
 An intermediate situation can be a representation of boundaries without topology, e.g. in case spatial data are being built up from different data sources (existing maps, aerial photographs, satellite images, etc. See below).
 In case of overlapping claims a 'closed polygon' approach is required.
-The overlapping polygons have to be identified, e.g. in the conventional way or using the coordinates of its centroids.
+The overlapping polygons have to be identified, e.g. in the conventional way or using the co-ordinates of its centroids.
 For further approaches see (UN 2004, under printing).
 Single point representation must be possible in the standard model (Home & Jackson, 1997).
 This approach as investigates the potential for applying spatial technologies (GPS, GIS/LIS) to record progressive land rights of informal settlements at the level of community controlled land office.
-Note: such office could perform in a standardised environment, standardisation does not mean by defintion centralisation (but there must be a central unit responsible for the contents and extensions of standards).
-The proposed UML class diagram (see diagram below) for the cadastral domain contains both legal/administrative object classes like persons, rights and the geographic description of real estate objects.
+Note: such office could perform in a standardised environment, standardisation does not mean by definition centralisation (but there must be a central unit responsible for the contents and extensions of standards).

+The proposed UML class diagram (Lemmen & van Oosterom, 2006) for the cadastral domain contains both legal/administrative object classes like persons, rights and the geographic description of real estate objects.
 This means in principle that data could be maintained by different organisations, e.g. Municipality, Planning Authority, Private Surveyor, Cadastre, Conveyancor and/or Land Registry.
 The model will most likely be implemented as a distributed set of (geo-) information systems, each supporting the maintenance activities and the information supply of parts of the dataset represented in this model (diagram), thereby using other parts of the model.
 This underlines the relevance of this model; different organizations have their own responsibilities in data maintenance and supply and have to communicate on the basis of standardized processes in so called value adding production chains.
 One software supporting the development of workflows is ArcCadastre (Ollén, 2002).

-One should not look at the whole mode (all packages together as presented below) at once as the colours are representing UML 'packages' or coherent parts of the model: green and yellow: legal/administrative aspects, green and blue: real estate object specializations, blue, pink and purple: geometric/topological aspects.
+The CCDOM can be distinguished in separate but comprehensive parts, representing UML 'packages': legal/administrative aspects, real estate object specializations, geometric/topological aspects.